Nuclear security and combating nuclear terrorism

-Since 2002, it has thus taken part in collective efforts made under the G7/G8 Global Partnership (GP) Against the Spread of Weapons and Materials of Mass Destruction.
+Since 2002, it has thus taken part in collective efforts made under the G7/G8 Global Partnership (GP) Against the Spread of Weapons and Materials of Mass Destruction and will assume its chairmanship in 2019.
 The aim is to help States which so request to secure the production and storage of sensitive goods, to improve the physical protection of their facilities, to strengthen controls on borders and exports and to securely manage nuclear or radioactive materials, to eliminate chemical weapons and control dangerous pathogens in their possession.

 France has also been taking part in the Global Initiative to Combat Nuclear Terrorism (GICNT) since its creation in 2006.
 It has particularly focused on work to identify best practices in the area of detecting materials, preventing radiological or nuclear attacks and lessening the consequences of a possible attack.

 The Nuclear Security Summits have been held in 2010 (Washington D.C.), 2012 (Seoul) and 2014 (The Hague).
 This process has helped to mobilize States at the highest political level so that sufficient resources are allocated to strengthening national nuclear security regimes and increasing international cooperation to take account of the identified risks.

 The Nuclear Security Summit of 2016 in Washington recognized the central role of the IAEA in the international nuclear security architecture.
 During this summit, the French President presented a joint statement on radioactive sources’ security, co-sponsored by 28 States and Interpol.
 This statement was open to the IAEA’s States parties in december 2016 (INFCIRC/910).